Retirement Retired Life

 While taxes can be low in Florida, don't expect to live tax-free.

-The state has a 6% sales tax on most goods, and counties can add additional sales tax.
-You can expect to pay an extra 1.5% in sales tax in some counties.
+The state imposes a 6% sales tax on most goods, and counties can impose additional sales taxes.
+In some counties, you can expect to pay an extra 2.5% in sales tax.

 You also face property taxes if you own a home, condo, or other property in the state.
 This tax can vary from location to location within the state.